 Food/Child Nutrition Services

 Breakfast and lunch will be provided free of charge to students during each school day as part of the state’s Universal Meals Program.
-Breakfast will be served before school, and if it is not picked up, a second chance is served at brunch time.
+Breakfast will be served before school; if it is not picked up, a second chance is served at brunch time.
 Lunch is served during lunch periods.
 Participation is optional.

 U.S. Department of Agriculture (USDA) Meals for Kids Site Finder (Summer Site Finder)